-A fungus is a eukaryotic microorganism.
-The microorganisms belonging to this kingdom, due to their characteristics do not enter the classification of any other kingdom.
+The word fungi comes from the Latin fungus which means fungus.
+From this term the designation in Spanish is born and also in the case of the English language, which is fungus.
+A fungus is a eukaryotic-like microorganism.
+The microorganisms belonging to this kingdom, due to their characteristics, do not enter the classification of any other kingdom.

 The fundamental characteristics of the fungi kingdom are:

-Some of these can be edible, such as the mushroom, they are also useful in gardening as decorative species.
+Some of these can be edible such as mushrooms, they are also useful in gardening as decorative species.

 It should be noted that fungal diseases are called mycosis.
 Some of them are: